PROGRESS IN CYSTIC FIBROSIS: HOW CFTR MODULATORS ARE CHANGING LIVES FOR THE BETTER

 Cystic fibrosis (CF) is a rare genetic illness that affects less than 0.03% of the population.
 The disease is characterized by defects in the cystic fibrosis gene, which is responsible for creating the CFTR (cystic fibrosis transmembrane conductor) protein.
 Under usual circumstances, this protein forms part of the cell wall across many cell types and acts as a channel for chloride and bicarbonate to move in and out of the cell.
 In those with cystic fibrosis, the cystic fibrosis gene can be mutated in roughly 2000 different ways.
 This results in either dysfunctional CFTR protein production, faulty protein translocation to the cell membrane, complete protein loss or a combination of similar faults.

 Underlying Cellular Mechanisms and Symptoms.
 These mutations naturally disrupt the movement of chloride and bicarbonate in and out of cells, causing many vital cellular functions to become impaired.
-The main symptoms pertain to an increase in sodium reabsorption, water retention, lower cellular reserves of chloride and increased chloride loss through sweat.
+The main symptoms pertain to an increase in sodium reabsorption, water retention, lower cellular reserves of chloride, and increased chloride loss through sweat.
 This causes less water to be available to the cell, increases mucus production and typically creates thicker cellular secretions due to less water incorporation.
 This results in the clogging of multiple organs and a host of systemic problems pertaining to hydration and fat metabolism.
-The thicker secretions can also serve as a bacterial growth medium, often causing patients with CF to have chronic infections.
+The thicker secretions can also serve as a bacterial growth medium, often causing chronic infections in patients with CF.

 Learn more about cystic fibrosis here.